PSYCHEER/psycheer.github.io/docs/NovaBot/config.md

 Playing|Streaming|Listening|Watching|Competing|Bubble|Cyclical
   Bubble to show custom message as custom status message over bot's profile photo Cyclical to show multiple messages in a cycle within **duration** time range in **cycle settings**.
+!!! danger
+    Very low values of `duration` can lead into temp-ban of bot due to rate-limits of Discord!

 ### status
 In status can be these three options "online|idle|dnd", which chooses a status of the bot.